n7s/inkling/README.md

 # Inkling
 A simple stand-alone webapp to showcase the beautiful letters of a font.
+Just a hint of the various letterforms that typeface designers and script engineers have built together.
+See the [definition of inkling](https://en.wiktionary.org/wiki/inkling).
 It uses `opentype.js` and does not require an active connection.
 Any fonts will stay local and not be uploaded to a server.

 ## How to use Inkling
 Just open the <a href="https://n7s.github.io/inkling/http_root/" target="_blank"> Inkling main HTML page</a> in a browser like <a href="https://firefox.com">Firefox</a> then drag-and-drop a font file on it.
 It will read TTF, OTF and WOFF file formats.

 You can adjust the speed of animation, the size and position of the letter.